 New Beginners starting now!
 See the list of classes below!

-Tai Chi Beginners start to learn a set of warm-up exercises, some "Wellbeing" Qigong exercises, then a "Silk Reeling" exercise and the beginning of the form.
-We also add the lovely Wild Goose Qigong to the classes.
+Tai Chi Beginners start to learn a set of warm-up exercises, some "Wellbeing" Qigong exercises, then a "Silk Reeling" exercise and the beginning of the Tai Chi form.
+We also add some of the lovely Wild Goose Qigong to the classes.
 Week by week we revise the movements and gradually add some more to build up our knowledge and understanding.

 Leaning how to breathe correctly, move in a relaxed manner and to co-ordinate the hands and feet, is not so easy as you may think!
 Do be patient with yourself.
 It will take weeks before you can just do the warm-up routine.
 As we learn the Tai Chi movements we also learn the martial application behind them, building up our knowledge of the meaning and the method in which to develop it.